Manage card payments

 Connect alternative payment methods to boost your checkout conversion.
 Solidgate offers diverse payment methods, aiding merchants in understanding and catering to local preferences globally.

-A card payment refund constitutes a transactional request to revert funds to the cardholder's account, and it can only be executed for successfully completed transactions.
+A card payment refund is a request to return funds to the cardholder's account and can only be processed for successfully completed transactions.

 To make a refund